Billionaire-Backed Sperm Racing: Gamifying Fertility in a Biohacked World

 The Ethics of Gamifying Sperm

-Not everyone is cheering from the sidelines.
+Not everyone is cheering from the sidelines, because everything seems to be polarizing these days.

-Why not race the microscopic threads of our own future?
+I mean, why not race the microscopic threads of our own future?

 Is it ridiculous?